Data-efficient machine-learning of complex Fe-Mo intermetallics using domain knowledge of chemistry and crystallography: Methods

 The radial components of the basis and the maximum angular part are considered up to $n \leq 5$ and $l\leq 4$, respectively.
 The indices Z\textsubscript{1} and Z\textsubscript{2} encode the chemical species of the corresponding pair of atoms.
 The SOAP power spectra hence encodes chemistry information in the lexicographical order of the projections $p$ in the feature vector.\\

-\textbf{ACE features} are computed in terms of the ACE basis functions using the \textit{python-ace} package~\cite{lysogorskiy_performant_2021} with the atom-resolved fingerprint of atom $i$
+ACE features are computed in terms of the ACE basis functions using the \textit{python-ace} package~\cite{lysogorskiy_performant_2021} with the atom-resolved fingerprint of atom $i$

-with chemical species $\mu$, and indexes of the radial and angular basis functions $\mathbf{nlm}$ for clusters of body order $t \leq \mu$ .
-For the radial basis and the angular part we use Bessel functions with a maximal order of 4 and spherical harmonics with l $\leq$ 3 (s, p, and d), respectively.
+with chemical species $\mu$, and indexes of the radial and angular basis functions $\mathbf{nlm}$ for clusters of body order $t \leq \nu$ .
+For the radial basis and the angular part we use Bessel functions with a maximal order of 4 and spherical harmonics with l $\leq$ 3 (s, p, and d), respectively, while we choose a maximal body order of 4.
 The fingerprints $\mathbf{A}_{i \mu \mathbf{nlm}}$ are multiplied to generalized Clebsch-Gordan coefficients $\left( \GCGC \right)$ to obtain descriptors that are invariant under rotation and inversion~\cite{bochkarev_efficient_2022},

 where the summation is made over combinations of $\mathbf{m}$ that give non-zero contributions and the resulting expansion is expected to be rotationally invariant, so that its total orbital moment $L_R$ is zero for the expansion.
 Chemistry-awareness is enforced by constructing feature vectors where the basis functions are lexicographically ordered according to the chemical elements in the sites, the body order of the cluster and the radial functions and spherical harmonics. \\